colorfulscoop/tfdlg/README.md

 GPT2SmallConfig(num_layers=12, d_model=768, num_heads=12, d_ff=3072, vocab_size=50257, context_size=1024, attention_dropout_rate=0.1, residual_dropout_rate=0.1, embedding_dropout_rate=0.1, epsilon=1e-06)
 ```

-Then you can initialize the model with the config object.
+Then you can create the model with the config object.
-Here is the example of initializing the decoder side model of Pre-LN Transformer explained in [Xiong+, 2020].
+TfChat currently provides two types of models which use decoder-side Transformer called Pre-LN and Post-LN Transformer, which are explained in [Xiong+, 2020].
+Here is an example of using Pre-LN Transformer.

 ```py
 >>> from tfchat.models import PreLNDecoder
 >>> model = PreLNDecoder(config)
 ```

-The models provided by TfChat can be used in the usual manner of TensorFlow Keras API.
+The models can be used in the usual manner of TensorFlow Keras API.

 ```py
 >>> import tensorflow.keras as keras